 Since Massachusetts lies on the eastern seaboard, the state is affected by hurricanes—though it is far less vulnerable than southeastern states such as Florida and the Carolinas.
 Since Cape Cod and the islands of Nantucket and Martha's Vineyard jut out like a chin, they often bear the brunt of major storms coming up the New England coast.

 As of the 2017 hurricane season, Massachusetts had been hit by 10 hurricanes, 5 of which were a category 1, 3 were a category 2, and 2 were a category 3.
 Massachusetts has never had a direct hit from a category 4 or 5 hurricane.

 Last year's Atlantic hurricane season was more active than normal but Cape Cod was again not hit by any of the season's 10 hurricanes.
 It was, however, on the receiving end of Tropical Storm Jose in September 2017.

 Planning a getaway to Cape Cod, Nantucket, Martha's Vineyard or another place on the Massachusetts coast?
 Here's what you should know about hurricane season.

-Overview of Hurricane Season on Cape Cod
+Overview of Hurricane Season